vekatze/ens-mode/readme.md

-# ent : a notation for entties
+# ent : a notation for entities

 ent is a entity notation with the following characteristics: